 Of course, no one wants to get an answer wrong.
 However, when a student comes up with a response that is incorrect, a golden opportunity presents itself.
-It’s an opportunity for growth, learning, and critical thinking.
+It’s an opportunity for growth, increased student engagement, and critical thinking.

 Research shows that significant neural connections are created in brains when students actively participate in learning from their mistakes (Pilcher, 2012).
 As students recognize, understand, and correct errors in their work or thinking, this principle applies and students’ minds grow from high-quality academic experiences.